 SSDs are more responsive in terms of their performance.
 It is faster to copy data from and save to SSDs than HDDs.
 The prior also operate quietly compared to the latter.
-If you want a drive that will not be crushing any time soon then you better get a solid state drive.
-But there are many SSDs out there that knowing the best one on your MacBook Pro may be hard.
+If you want a drive that will not be crushing any time soon, then you better get a solid state drive.
+However, there are many SSDs out there that knowing the best one on your MacBook Pro may be hard.

 In this article, you will find details on all the things you need to know about choosing a hard drive.
 You will also find the best recommendations.
 Without further ado, let us look at what makes the best SSD for MacBook Pro.

 Considerations when looking for the best SSD for MacBook Pro

 What is your Macbook pro controller type?

-The disk controller of your Macbook Pro will determine what kind of SSD it is you can use.
-To find out what the controller for your Macbook is follow these steps:
+The disk controller of your MacBook Pro will determine what kind of SSD it is you can use.
+To find out what the controller for your MacBook is following these steps:

 1. Click on the Apple icon at the top left.